-When naming objects in an OLAP model, follow these rules.
+When naming objects in an OLAP model, follow these rules:

-- Do not use more than 80 characters. - Do use mixed upper case and lowercase characters.
-Names are not case-sensitive in Hyperion Essbase unless there is a check mark next to the Settings > Case Sensitive Members menu item in Hyperion Essbase. - Do not use the following characters anywhere in a name:
+- Do not use more than 80 characters. - Do use mixed uppercase and lowercase characters.
+Names are not case-sensitive in Essbase unless there is a check mark next to the Settings > Case Sensitive Members menu item in Essbase. - Do not use the following characters anywhere in a name:

 & (ampersand) < (less than sign)

-(asterisk) () (parenthesis)
+(asterisk) ( ) (parenthesis)

-@ (at sign) (period)
+Ø (at sign) • (period)

 \ (backslash) + (plus sign)

-{ } (brace) • (single quotation mark)
+{ } (brace) N (single quotation mark)

-, (comma) tabs
+, (comma) tab

 - (dash, hyphen, or minus sign) (underscore)

-(double quotation marks) (vertical bar)
+w (double quotation mark) (vertical bar)

-= (equal sign)

-- Do not place spaces at the beginning or end of a name.
-Hyperion Essbase ignores spaces at the beginning or end of a name. - Do not use the following words as dimension or member names: - \$\$\$UNIVERSE\$\$\$ - #MISSING or #MI - Calc script commands, operators, and keywords
+- = (equal sign) - Do not place spaces at the beginning or end of a name.
+Essbase ignores spaces at the beginning or end of a name. - Do not use the following words, commands, or names as dimension or member names: - \$\$\$UNIVERSE\$\$\$ - #MISSING or #MI - Calc script commands, operators, and keywords

-For a list of commands, see the online Technical Reference in the Hyperion Essbase DOCS directory.
+For a list of commands, see the Essbase Technical Reference in the docs directory.

-Report script commands
+- Report script commands